True story: I tell people I’m a self-proclaimed dessert connoisseur. But something few people know about me is that I was also born in Germany.

 The German version is pretty simple (and traditional) with flavours of cinnamon, cloves, orange and star anise coming through underneath the red wine.
 Delicious!

 What do you think?
 Yay or nay to each of these?
-And have I left any German Christmas sweet treats out?
+And have I left any of your favourite German Christmas sweet treats out?
 Let me know in the comments…

 Did you like this?
 Share it now and spread some festive cheer!